 It’s happened.
 You wake up in the morning, look in the mirror, and bam—you have a pimple.
-Pimples, or acne, are an unwanted skin condition that can ruin your day.
-Acne is ugly, it’s hard to cover up and it makes you feel very self-conscious.
+Pimples, or acne, are unwanted skin conditions that can ruin your day.
+Acne is ugly.
+It’s hard to cover up and makes you feel very self-conscious.

 Acne occurs when your pores get clogged.
-Pimples can come in the form of blackheads, whiteheads or be red and inflamed.
+Pimples can come in blackheads whiteheads or be red and inflamed.

-One way to reduce the risk of getting acne from your makeup brush is to keep your brushes clean.
+One way to reduce the risk of getting acne from your makeup brush is to clean your brushes.
 There are plenty of brush cleaners available.
-Some cleaners are like a brush shampoo while others are an anti-bacterial spray.
+Some cleaners are like a brush shampoo, while others are anti-bacterial spray.
 If you have sensitive skin, you should keep in mind that some of these products may contain ingredients that will irritate your skin.

-To help keep your brushes clean, it is important to rinse them with warm water at least once a week.
-This will help remove dirt and bacteria from the bristles.
-You should also use a brush cleaner at least once a month to really ensure your brush is clean.
+It’s crucial to rinse your brushes with warm water at least once a week to maintain them clean.
+Dirt and germs will be removed from the bristles due to this.
+It would help if you also used a brush cleaner at least once a month to really ensure your brush is clean.

-It is important to take a good, hard look at your brush.
-If it seems extremely dirty, it may have contaminated your makeup.
-If this is the case, simply using your makeup will keep causing acne on your skin, no matter how clean the brush is.
-If you believe your makeup has been contaminated, it is best to throw out both the brush and the makeup and replace with new items.
+It is critical to examine your brush thoroughly.
+It’s possible that it contaminated your makeup if it appeared to be filthy.
+If this is the case, no matter how clean your makeup brush is, it will continue to cause acne on your skin.
+If you believe your makeup has been contaminated, it is best to throw out both the brush and the makeup and replace them with new items.

-You should also make sure that your makeup case and bathroom counter are also kept clean.
-If you clean your brush thoroughly, and then place it back in to a dirty case or onto a dirty counter top, you have defeated the purpose of cleaning it.
+You should also make sure that your makeup case and bathroom counter are kept clean.
+If you clean your brush thoroughly and then place it back into a dirty case or onto a dirty countertop, you have defeated the purpose of cleaning it.
 If your makeup case is plastic, clean it out with a disinfecting agent.
 If it is made of cloth, give it a high-temp cleaning in your washing machine.
-And make sure to clean your bathroom counter tops thoroughly at least once a week (if not more).
+And make sure to clean your bathroom countertops thoroughly at least once a week (if not more).

 On average, most makeup brushes can last a few good years if kept properly.
-Once the bristles haves started to fray, it is time to replace your brush with a new one.
+Once the bristles have started to fray, it is time to replace your brush with a new one.

 If you do get acne, the good news is that it is usually treatable.
 Sometimes keeping your face clean with soap and water will do the trick.
 Other times, you may need to use a medication.
 Keeping your makeup brushes clean will help reduce the risk of acne.
-If you continue to get acne even after keeping your brushes clean, there may be another underlying culprit.
+There may be another underlying culprit if you continue to get acne even after keeping your brushes clean.